Beta: Exceptions via API

 Exceptions in OpenTrack are significant disruptions or changes to a container's journey that may impact smooth operations.
 When an exception is detected, users of OpenTrack's web app can be alerted.

 Now you can be alerted via API, too.
-We've recently released an Exceptions webhook event that allows API integrations to receive a webhook notification when an exception happens, so you can display the details to users of your own system or use it to trigger workflows.
+The container.exceptions.updated webhook event sends a notification when an exception is detected, so you can display the details to users of your own system or use it to trigger workflows.

 Webhook Event: container.exceptions.updated